john-dev/cloudhost/README.md

 Proxy = cloudhost

 Client authenticates with the server, through the proxy.
-The proxy does nothing in this case, it simply routes the traffic to the targets and sotres some information that it needs later.
+The proxy does nothing in this case, it simply routes the traffic to the targets and stores some information it needs later.

-Clients ask for an item list, which can be either the one from cloudhost, from cloudapp or a combined list from both.
+Client ask for an item list, which can be either the one from cloudhost, from cloudapp or a combined list from both.

 Client requests an auth code from Server through the proxy.
 This auth code will be stored by proxy, and redirected to the client.